- What is SERC?

 Crucial Conversations Training Update

-This has been a great year for Crucial Conversations training.
-Crucial Conversations is a two day training that helps people have difficult conversations that they are afraid to have or that aren’t going well.
-And the focus of the training is not just about communication – it’s about helping people get the results they want.
+Crucial Conversations is a nationally recognized training that helps people have difficult conversations that they are afraid to have or that aren’t going well.
+And the focus of the training is not just about communication – it’s about helping people get the results they want and need.

 Crucial Conversations can help you in your conversations with: